-When runners say they train, what do they actually mean?
+When runners say they train, what do they mean?
 Do they just run a few times a week, do they run more often, and are they blending their running with a well-rounded programme in the gym?
-It is important to factor into your thinking the amount of time you can dedicate to training in terms of time of day, time per day, days per week or time per month.
+It is important to factor into your thinking the amount of time you can dedicate to strength training in terms of time of day, time per day, days per week or time per month.
 Too many runners dedicate time to running, but other non-running activities such as resistance training are not given much consideration.

 There is now plenty of evidence to support the proposal that strength training should be added to a runner’s training regime.
 A meta-analysis [study of studies] by Fernandez et al. (2016) investigated the effects of a strength training programme on running economy (oxygen cost of running at particular speeds = RE).
 It demonstrated that low and high-intensity resistance exercises, along with plyometric exercises performed 2-3 times per week for 8-12 weeks, were beneficial in improving running economy.